HermiTech-LLC/Morty/mother/Docs/firm.md

-# Project Skeleton Framework: Booting OS from Local NAS on Dev Board
+# Project Skeleton Framework: Booting OS from Local NAS using SSHFS on Dev Board

 ## Project Overview
-The objective is to boot an operating system (OS) from a local NAS using FUSE in the initramfs.
+The objective is to boot an operating system (OS) from a local NAS using SSHFS in the initramfs.
 This involves building a custom initramfs with network support and necessary binaries, leveraging Yocto for creating custom Linux distributions.
 The goal is to develop a robust, scalable, and maintainable solution suitable for various environments.

 ## 1. Setup and Prerequisites